johnnyboygomez/horseshowfinder/README.md

 Website: "www.sprucemeadows.com"
 }
 ```
-Note that some items listed as null in the first search (such as contact info) are actually list in the detailed show info.
+Some fields (like contact info) are null in the first search but appear in the detailed event data retrieved via GetShowInfo.

 #### Cleaning Data ####
 There were two serious problems with the geolocation data: inconsistent nonclemature of placenames and venues, and incorrect locations of the venues.
 1. Errors occurred in the json file from the API.
-City names were missplelled, venue and city names were transposed, extra commas showed up, etc. Since I have no control over the API I decided to create a list of all corrections cse by case.
+City names were misspelled, venue and city names were transposed, extra commas showed up, etc. Since I have no control over the API I decided to create a list of all corrections cse by case.
 I created a dictionary, `corrected_locations`, that could be used to correct erroneous place names and thus be presented properly on the map.
-HEre is a snippet:
+Here is a snippet:
 ```
 "RED RIVER EXHIBITION PARK, WINNIPEG, MB , MB": "RED RIVER EXHIBITION PARK, Winnipeg, MB",
     "LAKESIDE, FOSHAY SOUTH EVENTING, NB": "FOSHAY SOUTH EVENTING, Lakeside, NB",